ihhub/fheroes2/docs/README_android.md

 fheroes2 requires the data files from the original Heroes of Might and Magic II.

-Copy the the contents of the original game's "DATA" folder into the "internalStorage:Android/data/org.fheroes2/files/data/" folder and everything from the "MAPS" folder into "internalStorage:Android/data/org.fheroes2/files/maps/".

-The music files should be placed in the "internalStorage:Android/data/org.fheroes2/files/music/" folder.

-fheroes2 supports the ingame cinematics.
-This is necessary for full campaign support.
-To play the intro and the other videos, make sure that all of the "*.SMK" files are placed in the "internalStorage:Android/data/org.fheroes2/files/anim/" folder.
+From your original Heroes 2 installation copy the directories named "DATA", "MAPS", "ANIM" and "MUSIC" into the "internalStorage:Android/data/org.fheroes2/files/" folder.

+Depending on your version of Heroes 2, the music files that need to be placed in the "MUSIC" directory can either be on your original CD or in the installation folder (GOG and Ubisoft).

+Ingame cinematics are supported by fheroes2 and for these to be supported it is necessary to have them in the "ANIM" folder.
+Depending on your original version of Heroes 2 they can either be found on your CD, disc image or in a folder named "anim" in your Heroes 2 installation directory.

 ## Controls
 To simulate a right-click to get info on various items, you need to first touch and keep touching anywhere on the screen